Frequently asked questions about Roihu

 Software built on the x86 login nodes will only run on the CPU compute nodes, while software built on the ARM login nodes will only run on the GPU nodes.
 Similarly, CPU and GPU Slurm jobs can only be submitted from the x86 and ARM login nodes, respectively.

-8. What operating system will Roihu have?
+15. What operating system does Roihu have?

-9. Will Roihu have pre-installed applications available like Puhti and Mahti?
+16. Does Roihu have pre-installed applications available like Puhti and Mahti?

 Yes, we intend to provide a comprehensive pre-installed stack of scientific software on Roihu like we currently do on Puhti and Mahti.
 However, please note that some older and less used module versions may be deprecated.